scrtlabs/SecretNetwork/docs/protocol/encryption-specs.md

 ## `contract_key`

 - `contract_key` is a concatenation of two values: `signer_id || authenticated_contract_key`.
+- Its purpose is to make sure each contract have a unique unforgable encryption key.
+  - Unique: Make sure the state of two contracts with the same code is different.
+  - Unforgable: Make sure a malicious node runner won't try to locally encrypt transactions with it's own encryption key and then decrypt the resulting state with the fake key.
 - When a contract is deployed (i.e., on contract init), `contract_key` is generated inside of the Enclave as follows:

 ```js